collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 ----------------------------------

 The next and last "simple" task is to modify existing entry for local menu customization.
-In the next example we keep al the data for our "*PDF Document*" but we wanna change the mandatory description.
+In the next example we keep all the data for our "*PDF Document*" but we wanna change the mandatory description.

     >>> browser.getControl('Element description', index=0).value